Signs of a narcissist.

 If the narcissist in your life is a friend, co-worker, boss, relative or partner, you might discover one of your parents or both are, so you’ve walked around attracting them believing and accepting their behaviour as normal, that you should have never accepted.

-It’s confusing on so many levels, long term narcissistic abuse actually causes brain damage, it shrinks our hippocampus in our brains which houses our memories, making it hard overtime to remember the simple things, it grows our amygdala which houses our emotions and when surrounded by negative people those negative emotions grow horrifically.
+It’s confusing on so many levels, long term narcissistic abuse actually causes brain damage, it shrinks our hippocampus in our brains which houses our memories, making it hard overtime to remember the simple things, it grows our amygdala which houses our emotions, and when surrounded by negative people, those negative emotions grow horrifically.

 Working on learning new things helps our hippocampus go back to normal and working on handling our emotional health.
-Whilst staying away from negative people helps our amygdala go back to normal, looking for the positives and things to be grateful for.
+While staying away from negative people helps our amygdala go back to normal, looking for the positives and things to be grateful for.

-Writing it all out, to gather your thoughts and reclaim your reality helps, also talking to those who have lived it and understand you, so you know you’re not alone and you’re feelings are normal and rational.
+Writing it all out, to gather your thoughts and reclaim your reality helps, also talking to those who have lived it and understand you, so you know you’re not alone, and you’re feelings are normal and rational.

 Silent treatments, another psychological manipulation, for the narcissist to keep control by causing the target extreme mental-emotional pain, and to look for what they did and to right that with the narcissist to escape the pain.

-One day when you’re at peace within yourself, learning who you are, creating dreams for the future, knowing why you want something and what the outcomes are, those silent treatments will be long forgotten and you’ll find inner peace in no contact, or if you have to deal with them, you’ll understand the importance of no reactions and not letting their negative, toxic behaviours impact who you are, or how you feel, you’ll learn self-discipline and self-control, you’ll observe and no longer absorb, you might not feel this in the beginning, yet please believe it, others have before you and you can too.
+One day when you’re at peace within yourself, learning who you are, creating dreams for the future, knowing why you want something and what the outcomes are, those silent treatments will be long forgotten.
+You’ll find inner peace in no contact, or if you have to deal with them, you’ll understand the importance of no reactions and not letting their negative, toxic behaviours impact who you are, or how you feel, you’ll learn self-discipline and self-control, you’ll observe and no longer absorb, you might not feel this in the beginning, yet please believe it, others have before you and you can too.